05

 Backstory

-7 years ago my mother was diagnosed with breast cancer and had to have extensive surgery.
-My father has parkinsons disease and is now getting dementia.
+7 years ago my mother was diagnosed with breast cancer and had to have extensive surgery by.
+My father has Parkinsons disease and is now getting dementia.

 I felt sick to the core